ferncabrera/open_ims/README.md

 We use a self-maintained postgres instance built using an official image from the project.
 The pod containing the running postgres instance itself is maintained by a statefulset exposed to our applications cluster through a headless kubernetes service.
 <br/>
 <br/>
 To interact with the database itself, we can use Docker Desktop.
-First, run the app using ```skaffold dev``` to startup the application along with the development database.
+First, run the app using ```./start.sh``` to startup the application along with the development database.
 On the Docker Desktop app look for a pod named something similar to **k8s_postgres_dev-postgres-stateful-set-0** (it may have a lot of random letters and nums appended to the end).
 Click on it and then select the **Terminal** tab.

 <img width="444" alt="image" src="https://github.com/ferncabrera/open_ims/assets/73137447/a2b17ae2-5843-4abd-87e2-ed6810a7e53c">